nitindahiya-dev/create-nft/readme.md

-# Create SOL Token and NFT on Solana Devnet
+# Create NFT on Solana Devnet

-This project demonstrates how to create a SOL token, NFT, and verify the NFT as part of a collection on the Solana Devnet.
+This project demonstrates how to create a NFT, and verify the NFT as part of a collection on the Solana Devnet.

 ## Steps to Run the Project